mjziebarth/REHEATFUNQ/docs/api/anomaly.rst

 1. Define the :math:`d_\mathrm{min}`
    (e.g. :math:`{d_\mathrm{min} = 20\,\mathrm{km}}`)
 2. Define the conjugate prior to use.
-Obtain a :py:class:`GammaConjugatePrior` instance (e.g. using the REHEATFUNQ default from :py:func:`default_prior`).
+Obtain a :py:class:`~reheatfunq.regional.GammaConjugatePrior` instance (e.g. using the REHEATFUNQ default from :py:func:`~reheatfunq.regional.default_prior`).
 3. Model the fault-generated heat flow anomaly.
 So far, the :py:class:`AnomalyLS1980` is available for this purpose.
 4. Compute the marginal posterior in :math:`P_H` using the